1934 24 Hours of Le Mans: Night

 Howe led into the night until electrical problems suddenly left him with no headlights at 10.30pm.
-Stopping on the Hunaudières Straight, he spent an hour making the repairs under advisement from one of his pit-crew.
+Stopping on the Hunaudières Straight, he spent over an hour making the repairs under advisement from one of his pit-crew.
 Getting back to the pits, he resumed in 11th place.
 Over the course of the next two hours, Howe drove hard to get back up to sixth place until at 1am he pitted with clutch problems that proved to be terminal.
 Despite now holding a sizeable lead, Chinetti and Étancelin had their own issues with a leaking fuel-tank.
 As the leaders the previous year had done, the mechanics used chewing gum to seal the tank.
 The big Labric/Veyron Bugatti was a distant second, until soon after midnight when Veyron pulled up on the Mulsanne Straight with a broken engine.

-This all allowed the remarkable progress of the 1.1-litre MG to continue, with Ford and Baumer now up to second, ahead of the Brunet Bugatti Type 55.
+This all allowed the remarkable progress of the 1.1-litre MG to continue, with Ford and Baumer now up to second, six laps behind the Alfa), ahead of the Brunet Bugatti Type 55.
 The Biennial Cup was being dominated by the small British cars, with the von der Becke/Peacock Riley leading the MG, with the Fothringham/Appleton Aston Martin in third, and fourth on the track.
 This all changed in a hectic hour: Appleton spun on gravel at the Tertre Rouge corner and stuck himself into the sandbank.
 He ran back to the pits for instructions and two hours later was back in action although potentially also with outside assistance (vehemently denied by Appleton).
 Then just before 2am, Félix Quinault spun his Tracta at Maison Blanche.
 John Ford braked heavily but just clipped the Tracta and ending in the roadside ditch.
-Following the MG, Charles Brunet was blinded by the headlights facing towards him and his Bugatti ended up parked beside the MG.
+Following the MG, Charles Brunet was suddenly blinded by the headlights facing towards him and his Bugatti ended up in the ditch beside the MG.
 Anne-Cécile Rose-Itier narrowly avoided the carnage.
 Quinault was able to limp back to the pits and get repaired, but Ford and Brunet were both out the race.